Out of Sight (TV series): Story

 The 12-year-old boy genius Joseph (Joe) Lucas discovers an experiment in an old diary and a copy of The Invisible Man by H. G. Wells.
 With the help of a friend (Ali Pantajali) he recreates the experiment and makes a substance to turn people and things invisible by simply spraying it with the trademark green-bottled solution.
-The effects are reverted, whether intentionally or not, by the appliance of water or by waiting for a couple of minutes.
+The effects are reverted, whether intentionally or not, by the application of water or by waiting for a couple of minutes.
 Joe decides not to tell anybody except Ali of his invention.
 This is the reason for some strange moments for Joe and his family.